MichaelBrueggemann/sheepsmeadow/README.md

     ```

 ## Run tests
+!!
+THE TESTING SCRIPT IN THE `makefile` WILL ONLY WORK ON MacOS/Linux !!

 Tests for this project are defined in `./tests`.
 Each testfile is automaticly compiled and run on every "push" of this repositoy as part of the Testing Pipeline (see [GitHub Workflow](./.github/workflows/tests.yaml)).

 To run a test locally, execute: